Rotana Music Group

+History

+Rotana Music Group was established by the Nagro Brothers, Mohammed, Khalid, Waleed, Ahmed and Nezar Nagro in 1987 and was later sold to Saudi billionaire Prince Al Waleed bin Talal.

 During the 1990s and 2000s, the label's releases were distributed by EMI Music Arabia.
-Forbes Middle East included Rotana Music Group's CEO Salem Al Hendi, who first joined in 1995, in their list for Top Middle Eastern CEOs of 2023, ranking at 100.
+Forbes Middle East included Rotana Music Group's CEO Salem Al Hendi, who first joined in 1995, in their list of "Top Middle Eastern CEOs of 2023", ranking him at 100.

-In 2021, Warner Music Group made an investment in Rotana Music, the deal is believed to have been eight figures for a minority stake in the company, it would value the company at almost $200 million.
-It was also announced February 16 of the same year that ADA Worldwide, a division of WMG, will distribute Rotana releases outside of MENA via YouTube.
+In 2021, Warner Music Group made an investment in Rotana Music.
+The deal is believed to have been eight figures for a minority stake in the company, and value dthe company at almost $200 million.
+It was announced on February 16 of the same year that ADA Worldwide, a division of WMG, would distribute Rotana releases outside of MENA via YouTube.

 On January 11, 2023, the label signed a licensing deal with social media platform TikTok.
-It also licensed its music to Spotify adding 10,000 Arabic songs to the service less than a week later on January 17, 2023.
-Previously, Deezer exclusively held the rights to the labels songs.
+It also licensed its music to Spotify, adding 10,000 Arabic songs to the service on January 17.
+Previously, Deezer exclusively held the rights to the label's songs.

 On March 12, 2024, music streaming service Anghami and Rotana Music Group extended their partnership for three more years.
-Instead of usually only obtaining access to Rotana's music catalogue, they expanded into concerts and collaborations.
+Instead of only obtaining access to Rotana's music catalogue, they expanded into concerts and collaborations.